eressegu/atlas-example-workflow/_episodes/04-integratingsubmodules.md

 Let us first declare the `ElectronSelectionHelper` tool, similar to what was done for jets.

 ~~~
-ElectronSelectionHelper myElectronTool;
+ElectronSelectionHelper electron_selector;
 ~~~
 {: .source}

-We can then create vectors for the electrons for the electrons in the dataset `electrons_raw` and those that pass the requirements in `ElectronSelectionHelper`.
+We will create a vector for the electrons that pass the requirements in `ElectronSelectionHelper` called `electrons_kin` (to follow the terminology we used for jets).

 ~~~
-std::vector<xAOD::Electron> electrons_raw;
 std::vector<xAOD::Electron> electrons_kin;
 ~~~
 {: .source}